Competing Risks

 data = pbc2.idCR)

-For the longitudinal process, we include two longitudinal outcomes, namely serum bilirubin and the prothrombin time.
-For the former we use quadratic orthogonal polynomials in the fixed- and random-effects parts, and for the latter linear evolutions:
+We include two longitudinal outcomes for the longitudinal process, namely serum bilirubin and the prothrombin time.
+For the former, we use quadratic orthogonal polynomials in the fixed- and random-effects parts, and for the latter, linear evolutions:

 fm1 <- lme(log(serBilir) ~ poly(year, 2) * drug, data = pbc2,